 Co-ops came to NYC in the nineteenth century and dominated the market for decades.
-They were especially popular in the Upper West Side, and even today, most NYC buildings are co-ops, though there are more condo units available.
+They were especially popular in the Upper West Side, and even today, most NYC buildings are co-ops.
 Condos became more popular in the 1970s and now dominate new construction, especially in neighborhoods that have recently risen in popularity.

 This article explains why buyers today may prefer condos.